TJBChris/FreHDDisk/README.md

 ## Wishlist
 My wishlist, if I were to persue it, might look like this:

-- Auto-detect the TRS-80 Model FreHDDisk is running on and set MODEL accordingly.
-- I'm not sure of the capabilities of the assembler, but the ability to "parameterize" the ORG address based on a passed-in parameter would be neat.
 - Not crash when running FREHD/CMD from Model III LDOS and choosing Model III LDOS from the FreHD boot menu.
 (I've since learned this happens outside of my boot disks; this may be an issue with the state of the system when booting LDOS 5.3 from FreHD from a prevoius instance of an OS.)

 ## Thanks